micahvandegrift/fermentology/enhance process.md

 COMMENTARY
 ---
 - Using PubPub's features (footnotes, discussion/annotations) add a new layer of commentary to the text.
-This is where we can pull in other scholarly public resources, natgeo, NYT, Discovery channel, wikimedia/pedia/data, etc. etc.
+This is where we can pull in other scholarly public resources, natgeo, NYT, Discovery channel, wikimedia/pedia/data, etc. etc. [DONE]
-- Where possible link back to the speakers research (papers, website)
+- Where possible link back to the speakers research (papers, website) [I THINK DONE??]
 ---
-#WORK FLOW: Kelsey Dufresne
+WORK FLOW: Kelsey Dufresne
 ===
 On TEXT: Because I had worked previously on Fermentology with the Bee Bread piece, I had familiarity with PubPub, as well as what we were trying to accomplish with these pages and corresponding transcripts.
 Following Micah's advice, I used the Bee Bread piece as a model for Wild Sourdough.